agronholm/apscheduler/docs/userguide.rst

 Basic concepts / glossary
 =========================

-These are the basic components and concepts of APScheduler whixh will be referenced later in this guide.
+These are the basic components and concepts of APScheduler which will be referenced later in this guide.

 A *task* encapsulates a Python function and a number of configuration parameters.
 They